-- (Optional but recommended if supporting multiple projects) – Go to https://wallet.zksync.io, connect your MetaMask, and transfer your ETH to zkSync
+- (Optional but recommended if supporting multiple projects) – Connect your MetaMask, and transfer your ETH to zkSync

 - This will trigger another gas fee, so maybe you try to transfer $50 in ETH; leaving the remaining for that gas.

-- Create a Gitcoin / Github account here if you haven’t
+- Create a Gitcoin account if you haven’t already.

-- If you’d like to magnify your matching effect you can do verifications here like verifying your account with SMS, Facebook, Google – the more ways the more your power to pull in matching funds increases.
+- If you’d like to magnify your matching effect you can do verifications such as verifying your account with SMS, Facebook, Google – the more ways the more your power to pull in matching funds increases.

-- Finally go to Gitcoin and explore longevity projects – such as Lifespan.io’s here
+- Finally go to Gitcoin and explore longevity projects – such as Lifespan.io’s research projects.

 - Select “Connect Wallet” at the top of Gitcoin once logged in to connect your MetaMask wallet to the site.